th3corinthian/th3corinthian/README.md

 ## Hi there 🕵🏻‍♂️
 I'm Corinthian.
 I am a student studying cybersecurity.
 In my free time I learn about operating system internals, pentesting, malware, cryptography, and offensive security.

+I also love Thinkpads, chess, and mtg.
+As well as an aspiring demoscener.

 🍻 **Certifications**: *ITIL 4 Foundation*, *A+*, *Network+*

 <a>